 The confidence of the evaluations is estimated to be intermediate.

 The indicator is applicable in the waters of all the countries bordering the Baltic Sea.

 As predators at high levels in the food web, but also as herbivores that may remove large proportions of macrophytes by grazing, waterbirds are an integral part of the Baltic marine ecosystem.

-The indicator follows temporal changes in the abundance of key waterbird species, which have functional significance in the marine ecosystem and respond to numerous pressures, many of them cause by human activities.
+The indicator follows temporal changes in the abundance of key waterbird species, which have functional significance in the marine ecosystem and respond to numerous pressures, many of them caused by human activities.
 Thus, the indicator gives an overall view of the state of marine birds in the Baltic Sea and reflects the cumulative impact of pressures.

 Viable populations of species

 Thriving and balanced communities of plants and animals